fssa-batch3/sesslyn.johnson__web_project/README.md

         2. Enter the required information such as email, and password.
         3. Click the "Login" button.
     * Expected result :
-        * Navigate to the Profile page.
+        * Navigate to the User Home page.

 UPDATE YOUR PROFILE :  ( COMPLETED )
 * Scenario 1: Successfully Update your profile
     * Steps :
-        1. Navigate to the Profile page.
+        1. Click profile icon on the header and navigate to the Profile page.
         2. Click the edit icon in the right corner.
         3. Enter the required information such as contact, address, country, about .
         4. Click the "Submit" button.